Mansakondo/Mansakondo.github.io/index.md

 ### In the last 3 years...
 * I drop out of college.
 * I taught myself programming and web development.
-* I've worked as a volunteer in a library, where I was animating sessions to teach kids how to code.
+* I worked as a volunteer in a library, where I animated sessions to teach kids how to code.

 ### During my self-learning, I've worked on...